osmo-tool/osmo/examples/README.md

 # About

-This sub-project contains a few simple visualization helpers to view OSMO models.
+This sub-project contains a some examples of different model types for OSMO Tester.

 Requires the OSMO Tester accessible for use.
 If the latest changes are not on Maven Central,